Genez-io/genezio-documentation/docs/frameworks/typesafe-project.md

   <title>Getting Started with Genezio | Genezio Documentation</title>
 </head>

-Welcome to the "Getting Started" guide!
+Welcome to the Genezio Typesafe "Getting Started" guide!
 In this tutorial, you will learn how to write a backend class, export its methods, call them from the frontend code, and then deploy both the frontend and the backend locally for testing and pushing live to a staging environment.

 You can easily start with from a template project in the [Genezio Dashboard](https://app.genez.io/new-project/).